 Under the terms of the Licence and Royalty Agreement, the Company may be required to pay a Make-Whole Payment in respect of the reduction in revenue for restaurants closed during a reporting period.
 The Company is not required to pay any Make-Whole Payment in respect of a closed restaurant following the date on which the number of restaurants in the Royalty pool is equal to or greater than 68 or following October 12, 2019, whichever occurs first.
 On January 1 of each year (the Adjustment Date), the restaurants subject to the Licence and Royalty Agreement are adjusted for new SIR Restaurants opened for at least 60 days preceding such Adjustment Date.
 At each Adjustment Date, the Company will be entitled to convert its Class B GP Units into Class A GP Units based on the formula defined in the Partnership Agreement.
-Additional Class B GP Units may be converted into Class A GP Units in respect of these new SIR Restaurants if actual revenues of the new SIR Restaurants exceed 80% of the initial estimated revenues are less than 80% of the initial estimated revenue.
-In December of each year, an additional distribution will be payable to the Class B GP unitholders based on actual revenues of the new SIR Restaurants exceeding 80% of the initial estimated revenue or there will be a reduction in the distributions to the Class A GP unitholders if revenues are less than 80% of the initial estimated revenue.
+Additional Class B GP Units may be converted into Class A GP Units in respect of these new SIR Restaurants if actual revenues of the new SIR Restaurants exceed 80% of the initial estimated revenue.
+Conversely, converted Class A GP Units will be returned by the Company if the actual revenues are less than 80% of the initial estimated revenue or deach year, an additional distribution will be payable to the Class B GP unitholders based on actual revenues of the new SIR Restaurants exceeding 80% of the initial estimated revenue or there will be a reduction in the distributions to the Class A GP unitholders if revenues are less than 80% of the initial estimated revenue.

-On January 1, 2016, two (January 1, 2015 - two) new SIR Restaurants were added to the Royalty Pooled Restaurants in accordance with the Partnership Agreement.
-As consideration for the additional Royalty associated with the addition of two new SIR Restaurants on January 1, 2016 (January 1, 2015 - two), as well as the Second Incremental Adjustment for two new SIR Restaurants added to the Royalty Pooled Restaurants on January 1, 2015 (January 1, 2014 - four), the Company converted its Class B GP Units into Class A GP Units based on the formula defined in the Partnership Agreement.
-The net effect of these adjustments to the Royalty Pooled Restaurants was that the Company converted 323,000 (January 1, 2015 - 347,000) Class B GP Units into 323,000 (January 1, 2015 - 347,000) Class A GP Units on January 1, 2016 at an estimated fair value of \$4,182,000 (January 1, 2015 - \$4,454,000).
+On January 1, 2017, one (January 1, 2016 - two) new SIR Restaurant was added to the Royalty Pooled Restaurants in accordance with the Partnership Agreement.
+As consideration for the additional Royalty associated with the addition of one new SIR Restaurant on January 1, 2017 (January 1, 2016 - two), as well as the Second Incremental Adjustment for two new SIR Restaurants added to the Royalty Pooled Restaurants on January 1, 2016 (January 1, 2015 - two), the Company converted its Class B GP Units into Class A GP Units based on the formula defined in the Partnership Agreement.
+The number of Class B GP Units that Sir converted into Class A GP Units was reduced by an adjustment for the permanent closure of one (January 1, 2016 - nil) Sir Restaurant during the prior year.
+The net effect of these adjustments to the Royalty Pooled Restaurants was that the Company exchanged 79,000 Class A GP Units for 79,000 Class B GP Units (January 1, 2016 - SIR converted 323,000 Class B GP Units into 323,000 Class A GP Units) on January 1, 2017 at a value of \$16,000 (January 1, 2016 - \$4,182,000).

-In addition, the revenues of two new SIR Restaurants added to the Royalty Pooled Restaurants on January 1, 2015 exceeded 80% of the Initial Adjustment's estimated revenue (January 1, 2014 - revenue of four new SIR Restaurants were less than 80% of the Initial Adjustment's estimated revenue) and, as a result, a special conversion distribution of \$109,000 was declared on the Class B GP units in December 2015 and paid in January 2016 (the distributions on the Class A GP Units were reduced by a special conversion refund of \$5,000 in December 2014 and paid in January 2015).
+In addition, the revenues of two new SIR Restaurants added to the Royalty Pooled Restaurants on January 1, 2016 were less than 80% of the Initial Adjustment's estimated revenue (January 1, 2015 - revenues of two new SIR Restaurants exceeded 80% of the Initial Adjustment's estimated revenue) and, as a result, the distributions on the Class A GP Units were reduced by a special conversion refund of \$492 in